Treaty Trader (E1) and Treaty Investor (E2)

 Receipt of the visa after issuance

-We would like to emphasize that if the consular officer approves an employee's E1 visa, the passport along with the visa shall be returned to the applicant via UPS.
+We would like to emphasize that if the consular officer approves an employee's E1 visa, the passport along with the visa shall be returned to the applicant via the Israeli post office.
 This procedure may take up to a week after the interview.
 As a result, please book your flight ticket accordingly.

 Working on an E Visa